Advertisement

 Vitamin E

-Not many Americans are deficient in vitamin E, a fat-soluble vitamin that protects cells from damage and provides support for your immune system.
-Vitamin E is abundant in foods like avocado, almonds and spinach, making supplements unnecessary for most.
+Not many people in the United States are deficient in vitamin E, a fat-soluble vitamin that protects cells from damage and provides support for your immune system.
+Vitamin E is abundant in foods like avocado, almonds, and spinach, making supplements unnecessary for most.
 Healthy adults need about 15 milligrams of the nutrient each day.
+Need some easy ways to get vitamin E in your diet?

 People who have conditions that prevent proper digestion or absorption of fat—like Crohn’s disease—might benefit from taking vitamin E supplements.
 Deficiencies of this vitamin can cause nerve and muscle damage and trigger vision problems.
 Symptoms of vitamin E deficiency include altered or diminished reflexes and muscle weakness.
+But before you pop a pill, talk to an HCP.
+Overdoing these supplements could cause other issues, like bleeding.

 bowl of yogurt and fruit